buivision/team_token_test/README.md

 - Terraform installed locally
 - Access to a Terraform Enterprise instance
 - TFE API token with appropriate permissions
+- A Terraform Enterprise organization named "test-org" exists
+- Admin access to the "test-org" organization
+- The TFE hostname is accessible from your environment

 ## Configuration